The Corporate Tax Planning Law Review: Monaco

 - expenses incurred for corruption purposes; and

-- lavish expenditures relating to the practise of hunting or fishing, or the acquisition of private houses or yachts.
+- lavish expenditures relating to the practice of hunting or fishing, or the acquisition of private houses or yachts.

-Finally, tax losses recognised in respect of a fiscal year may be carried forward and offset upon the taxable income recognised in respect of the following fiscal years without any time limitation, up to €1 million, plus 50 per cent of the taxable income exceeding €1 million.
+Finally, tax losses recognised in respect of a fiscal year may be carried forward and offset upon the taxable income recognised in respect of the following fiscal years without any time limitation, but with a monetary limitation of €1 million, plus 50 per cent of the taxable income exceeding €1 million.

-Conversely, income realised by foreign companies carrying out commercial or industrial activities in Monaco through a Monegasque permanent establishment, a dependant representative or a complete circle of operations, is subject to the ISB in Monaco – to the extent that more than 25 per cent of their turnover is realised outside of Monaco, as described above.
+Conversely, income realised by foreign companies carrying out commercial or industrial activities in Monaco through a Monegasque permanent establishment, a dependant representative or a complete circle of operations, is subject to the ISB in Monaco – to the extent that 25 per cent or more of their turnover is realised outside of Monaco, as described above.

 Local subsidiaries of foreign parent companies are subject to the ISB under the same conditions as Monegasque controlled companies.